x

 Exceptions

-TAMIU reserves the right to make exceptions to the process outlined in this procedure when the SCCE determines it is in the best interest of the university, necessary for the safety or welfare of the TAMIU community, or to comply with the university’s legal obligations.
+TAMIU reserves the right to make exceptions to the process outlined in this procedure when OSA determines it is in the best interest of the university, necessary for the safety or welfare of the TAMIU community, or to comply with the university’s legal obligations.

 OFFICES OF RESPONSIBILITY: